SkyTubeTeam/SkyTube/README.md

 ... all at the tip of your fingers.

 More features will be added in the near future.

-## Website
-For screenshots and more information, please visit [www.skytube-app.com](http://www.skytube-app.com).

 ## Download
 | Feature          | SkyTube Extra                      | SkyTube  |